pixelastic/blog.pixelastic.com/app/_posts/2016-06-01-marvel-super-search.md

 those results were Netflix-biased.
-I mean that at the time I did the crawling, Netflix just released its [Jessica Jones][31] show, so [Jessica Jones][32] and all the other characters from the show ([Purple Man][33] or [Luke Cage][34]) had the more important number of pageviewsr.
+I mean that at the time I did the crawling, Netflix just released its [Jessica Jones][31] show, so [Jessica Jones][32] and all the other characters from the show ([Purple Man][33] or [Luke Cage][34]) had the more important number of pageviews.
 While the show is great, Jessica Jones is in no way a more popular character than, say, Spider-Man, Iron Man or Captain America in the comics.